ovh/ai-training-examples/jobs/neuralangelo/README.md

 make prepare-logs
 ```

-Once the job is done, we get generated data from the S3 bucket:
+Once the job is done, we get generated data from the S3 compatible bucket:

 ```shell
 make pull-data